RaniaZougari/RaniaZougari/README.md

 ## Hi there 👋
-My name is Rania, and I'm an Ensimag trained computer science intrested in Data Science and Mahcine Learning engineering!
+My name is Rania, and I'm an Ensimag computer science student and an aspiring Data Scientist and ML engineer, currently looking for an **internship in a leading tech or AI-driven company**.

-I'm continuously improving my skills by working on projects, reading papers, and learning from the community.
+I'm continuously improving my skills by working on projects, reading papers, and learning from diffrent plateforms.

 🔭 I’m currently working on ...
 - Building machine learning models for predictive analytics and natural language processing.
 - Experimenting with deep learning (CNNs, RNNs, Transformers)

+🚀 **Why me?**
+- Strong motivation and curiosity
+- Solid foundations in math, stats, and algorithms
+- A desire to grow fast and contribute to impactful projects
+- Ready to work in fast-paced, collaborative environments

 📫 **Let's connect!**
 If you're working on something interesting or want to collaborate, feel free to reach out!